 Enhancement refers to any project that increases ecosystem function within an existing wetland.
 Invasives Control is a sub-category for Enhancement.

-Explore the investments map to learn more about an individual project, or the project types common to a geographical area.
+Explore the investments map to learn more about an individual project or the project types common to a geographical area.

 What's the difference between Enhancement and Restoration?

-Restoration applies to projects in which a non-wetland area (e.g., farm field) is restored to be a coastal wetland.
+Restoration applies to projects in which a non-wetland area (a former wetland) is restored to once again be a coastal wetland.